chef-boneyard/chef-web-docs-2016/includes_lwrp/includes_lwrp_custom_resource_syntax.rst

 * ``:command`` is the command that will be run (and also required)
 * ``:user`` is the user by which the command is run
 * ``:mailto``, ``:path``, ``:home``, and ``:shell`` are optional environment variables that do not have default value, which each being defined as an array that supports the ``String`` and ``NilClass`` |ruby| classes
-* the ``def block_name`` block represents the rest of the lightweight resource, should additional code blocks be required